jdnavarro/charlatan/README.md

 Self hosted client-server podcatcher.

-This is a toy project in order to learn about Rust, TypeScript and modern React.
+For now this is an experimental project to learn about Rust, TypeScript and modern React techniques.

 ### Checking it out